3 Tips for Maintaining a Healthy Afro

 Afro Care 101

-Afros or tightly curled hair are beautiful and versatile, but due to their very curly nature, they also need lots of TLC to be at their best.
-Curlier hair tends to be more fragile than straighter hair and as a result, Afros need some very specific accommodations when it comes to maintaining and enhancing the health of hair.
+Afros are beautiful and versatile, but due to their very curly nature, they also need lots of TLC (Tender Loving Care) to be at their best.
+Curly hair tends to be more fragile than straight hair and as a result, afros need some very specific accommodations when it comes to maintaining and enhancing their health.

 Curly hair can be more prone to dryness than straight hair.
 Therefore, moisturizing is a requirement!
 The best way to moisturize curly hair is to get it wet.
 Water will impart moisture to the strands.
 Using conditioner regularly also helps hair maintain its moisture.
 For an intense hydrating effect, moisturize with a deep conditioner and give it a few minutes to absorb into your hair.
 Your hair will absorb the moisture and nutrients from the conditioner, which also serves to soften hair and help it stay strong and healthy.